ralitsa-k/Mock-bank-transactions-and-fraud/Readme.md

 ## Considerations

 - CEO type of fraud is removed from the original fraud types.
-- The amounts of fraud are increased from the original fraud data set, because they were small in relation to regular transactions (maybe reconsider).
+- The values of fraud are increased from the original fraud data set, because they were small in relation to regular transactions (maybe reconsider).
 - Maybe need to change the way non-fraud categories are bound to fraud ones.
 E.g. right now romance can be 'Romance':['Personal care', 'Dining Out', 'Entertainment', 'Home Improvement','Holiday'].